 While ARMS2/HTRA is the subject of intensive research, the role of these genes in AMD is not yet understood.
 Other genes that confer AMD risk include those involved in cholesterol metabolism, collagen production, and cell signaling.
 Similarly, the research on these genes is not as advanced as it is for complement.

 Genetic testing is now available to assess some of the AMD risk genes.
 Once the information from this testing is shown to affect the choice of AMD treatment, it could be helpful to undergo the testing.
-For example, the lampalizumab phase II trial suggests that people with certain complement mutations may benefit from this treatment more than people without the mutations.
-If this result is reproduced in the phase III trial and lampalizumab becomes an FDA-approved drug, then genetic testing may become important.

 However, currently there are no studies firmly demonstrating that genetic testing should influence AMD treatment selection.
 Anyone with a family history of AMD should see an ophthalmologist and try to eat a diet rich in fruits and vegetables, fatty fish twice a week (salmon, tuna, sardines, mackerel), avoid a high red meat diet, and avoid smoking.